ceos-org/interoperability-handbook/Architecture.md

 Architecture plays a very important role in enabling interoperability.
 It describes the organizational structure of concepts, processes, and assets, including data and workflows.
 It comprises structural aspects of models and standards that govern the collection, storage, arrangement, integration, and use of data, based on which interoperability of data and services are built on.

-## Data Archival and Preservation Architecture
+## Data Architecture
+This section will talk about Archival and preservation .....
 | **ID** | **Recommendations** |
 | :---- | :---- |
 | **DSTOR\#1** |  |